noam-isaac/make-typesafe-middleware/README.md

 });

 app.use('/user', userMiddleware);

+app.listen(3000, () => {
+	console.log('Server listening on port 3000');
+});
 ```

 In this example, the middleware function enforces that the request contains a userId query parameter and a name field in the request body, and optionally an age field.
 The validated request data is then passed to the middleware callback for further processing.

+If the request data does not match the schema, the middleware will pass an error to the error handler function in the chain.
+If no such function exists, the error will be passed to the default Express error handler.

+Note that as req isn't actually passed to the middleware callback, you can't access the original request object.
+If you need to, for example, mutate req, you will have to access it from the res object (`res.req`).

 ## License